fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

 {% include markup/info %}
 Plot the power with respect to a relative baseline (hint: use `cfg.zlim=[0 2.0]` and use the cfg.baselinetype option)

 How are the responses different?
-Discuss the assumptions behind choosing a relative or absolute baseline
+Discuss the assumptions behind choosing a relative or absolute baseline.
 {% include markup/end %}

 ##### Exercise 2

 {% include markup/info %}
 Plot the TFR of sensor MEG1921.
-How do you account for the increased power at ~100-200 ms (hint: compare it to the ERFs)?
+How do you account for the increased power at ~100-200 ms?
+Hint: compare it to the ERFs.
 {% include markup/end %}

 ##### Exercise 3